The Ultimate South-West Road Trip

 Moorland View makes a perfect pitstop on a road trip through the South West of England.
-Here are our favourite ideas for a driving tour through the West Country.
+Here are our favourite ideas for a driving tour of the West Country.

 Superb Roman remains, glorious Georgian architecture, natural hot spas and first-class shopping – the golden city of Bath has it all.
 It’s not all about the Romans though – author Jane Austen was Bath’s most famous resident.